Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfssecurity-cmd.md

     Done.

-The following example displays identity information for the Project Administrators group for the "Datum" project in the "DatumOne" team project collection in the domain "Datum1" at the fictitious company "A. Datum Corporation" using the adm: identity specifier.
+The following example displays identity information for the Project Administrators group for the "Datum" project in the "DatumOne" project collection in the domain "Datum1" at the fictitious company "A. Datum Corporation" using the adm: identity specifier.

     tfssecurity /im adm:vstfs:///Classification/TeamProject/ProjectGUID /collection:CollectionURL